 That means something.
 It means a lot more than follower counts or pageviews, from where I’m sitting.

-After living with this (OK, theoretical) gag order on sharing personal stories at work for, say, a generation, we’re starved for personal contact.
+We’re starved for personal contact.
 We want to know the people we work with.
 We want to understand their backgrounds.
 We want to have conversations that go beyond small talk.